johnny13/hui/README.md

 ## jQuery on,    jQuery in,    Design out

 #### ON
+Hey Kids, Lets get it ON.
+Always practice Safe Sex, and Use a Strict NO Conflict environment.
-Using a strict no conflict environment, this library wont interfere with anything else, and frees up the $.() for anything you might need it for.
+HUI's JS wont interfere with other JS Libraries, and frees up the ole $.() for anything you might need it for.

 #### IN
 HUI has plenty of ways to increase your user INteractions.
 With Support for CSS transitions, Mobile Gestures, Keyboard Navigation, and upgraded Form Inputs.